harshitpaunikar1/digital-media-view-prediction/.github/project-buildup-history.md

 - Task summary: Noticed something off from this morning — the test I wrote this morning had a hardcoded path, swapped it for a relative one.
 - Deliverable: Good enough to not be embarrassing.
+## 2022-01-13 - Day 9: Storytelling check

+- Task summary: Quick follow-up: went back and reorganized the config section so values are not buried mid-script.
+- Deliverable: Should've caught it earlier but better now than later.